R4EPI/R4EPIs-website/content/outbreaks/_index.en.md

 There is also coding to be able to guide you on conducting simple statistical comparisons between groups (chi square, t-test etc.), as well as the calculation of Odds Ratios (ORs) and Risk Ratios (RR) and running regression models for multivariate analyses.

-> **Below here is all the stuff that was written before that we need to make sure is included in the outbreak template walkthrough**
+> **TODO: Below here is all the stuff that was written before that we need to make sure is included in the outbreak template walkthrough**

 # Available Templates